-Over 40% of employers asked in this survey offer full pay for longer than six weeks before reverting to the standard rate of Statutory Maternity Pay (SMP).
+Over 40% of employers asked offered full pay for longer than six weeks before reverting to the standard rate of Statutory Maternity Pay (SMP).
 Most commonly, the periods at full pay are 12 or 13 weeks.
 A substantial proportion of employers offer full pay for 26 weeks.